 30+1.
 Return to the Philippines again and again

-Okay, we wanted to have a round number on this list of things to do in the Philippines and we achieved it.
-Although we could have put at least 100 more, we have 30 and we can’t think of a better one than this to close it!
-The Philippines is a state of mind, a beautiful addiction that trapped us 15 years ago and many other travelers we know.
+Okay, we wanted a nice round number on this list of things to do in the Philippines and we did it.
+Although we could have listed at least 100 more, we have 30 and we can’t think of a better way to end it!
+The Philippines is a state of mind, a beautiful addiction that hooked us 15 years ago and many other travelers we know.

-It is very possible that you haven’t even left the country and you are already thinking about which islands you are going to visit on your next trip, how you can do to squeeze more out of it.
-We are sorry, the Philippines will seep into your heart like it seeped into ours the first time and it won’t leave you.
+Chances are you haven’t even left the country and you’re already thinking about which islands to visit on your next trip, and how you can squeeze even more out of your time there.
+Sorry, the Philippines will find its way into your heart, just like it did into ours the first time, and it won’t leave you.

 Mabuhay Philippines!

-What to see in the Philippines – map
+Map of the best things to see and do in the Philippines

-Apart from all the activities we have mentioned, we think it is useful to include a map with the main destinations to see in the Philippines so you can get a quick idea of where they are located:
+Besides all the activities we’ve mentioned, we think it is useful to include a map with the main destinations to see in the Philippines so you can get a quick idea of where they are located:

-That said, in every guide on our page, you have sections where we detail extensively how to get to each of them from Manila or Cebu and other common routes.
-Don’t worry, you have all the information to set up an amazing trip.
+That said, every guide on our website includes detailed sections on how to get there from Manila, Cebu, and other common starting points.
+Don’t worry, you have all the information to plan an amazing trip.

-If you want to know less known destinations, we recommend that you go directly to read our article Off the beaten track places in the Philippines.
+If you want to know lesser-known destinations, we recommend that you head straight to our article Off the beaten track places in the Philippines.

 To wrap up, we want to answer the most common questions from travelers when it comes to things to do in the Philippines: